 We have to remember that words are weapons, sometimes weapons of mass destruction.

-Another lame excuse is “I was just telling the truth,” without considering whether that truth needed to be said.
+Another lame excuse is “I was just telling the truth,” without considering whether that truth needed to be told and whether it needed to be told by that person at that time in that way.
 Honesty does not preclude tact.
 It’s not a sin to have an unexpressed thought.